TAKETODAY/today-infrastructure/today-retry/README.md

 In these cases, a stateless retry is not good enough, because the re-throw and roll back necessarily involve leaving the `RetryOperations.execute()` method and potentially losing the context that was on the stack.
 To avoid losing the context, we have to introduce a storage strategy to lift it off the stack and put it (at a minimum) in heap storage.
-For this purpose, Spring Retry provides a storage strategy called `RetryContextCache`, which you can inject into the `RetryTemplate`.
+For this purpose, Infra Retry provides a storage strategy called `RetryContextCache`, which you can inject into the `RetryTemplate`.
 The default implementation of the `RetryContextCache` is in-memory, using a simple `Map`.
 It has a strictly enforced maximum capacity, to avoid memory leaks, but it does not have any advanced cache features (such as time to live).
 You should consider injecting a `Map` that has those features if you need them.
 For